zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{40} C_l(z, \mathrm{cos}{\theta}) = 2 e^{z - z \mathrm{sin}{\theta}} C_h(z \mathrm{sin}{\theta}) - C(z, -\mathrm{cos}{\theta}), $$

-which means that we must find the position \\(\bm{p}\\) (sometimes called the [periapsis](https://en.wikipedia.org/wiki/Apsis) point, see the diagram in the previous section) along the ray where the ray direction is orthogonal to the surface normal, evaluate the horizontal Chapman function there (twice, forwards and backwards, to cover the entire real line), and subtract the value of the Chapman function at the original position with the reversed direction (towards the atmospheric boundary), which isolates the integral to the desired ray segment.
+which means that we must find a position \\(\bm{p}\\) (sometimes called the [periapsis](https://en.wikipedia.org/wiki/Apsis) point, see the diagram in the previous section) along the ray where the ray direction is orthogonal to the surface normal, evaluate the horizontal Chapman function there (twice, forwards and backwards, to cover the entire real line), and subtract the value of the Chapman function at the original position with the reversed direction (towards the atmospheric boundary), which isolates the integral to the desired ray segment.

 Christian Schüler proposes an approximation of the Chapman function for the upper hemisphere in his [GPU Gems 3](http://www.gameenginegems.net/gemsdb/article.php?id=1133) article: